rajputs588/satyam/README.md

 # satyam
 My own repository.
-Created by me
+Created by me for you